LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 ---
-title: Basics of Programming
+title: Programming Basics
-description: Lecture Notes: Introduction to the basic programming concepts for all programming languages: control structures, syntax and data types.
+description: Introduction to the basic programming concepts for all programming languages: control structures, syntax and data types.
 Intro to specifics of JavaScript and how to use Visual Studio Code.
+material: Lecture Notes
+generator: Typora
+author: Brian Bird
 keywords: control structures, syntax, operators, variables, data types, overload, concatenation, dynamic type
 ---